 Treating hemorrhoids doesn’t have to be a pain in the butt!
 Check out our guide to treating hemorrhoids at home.

-It may seem surprising but most of times hemorrhoids can be treated at home with over-the-counter medications and changes to your diet and lifestyle.
+It may seem surprising, but most of the time hemorrhoids can be treated at home with over-the-counter medications and changes to your diet and lifestyle.

 Should I use an over-the-counter cream?